 The Medicare levy surcharge (MLS) is in addition to the Medicare levy.
-The MLS rate is 1% of:
+Depending on your income for MLS purposes the MLS rate is 1%, 1.25% or 1.5% of:

-- your taxable income - · your total reportable fringe benefits, and - any amount on which family trust distribution tax has been paid.
+- your taxable income

+- your total reportable fringe benefits, and

+- any amount on which family trust distribution tax has been paid.